h15200/notes/kafka_and_confluent.md

 ### topics, partitions, and consumers

 - the `commit log` has a bunch of `records`, all with metadata about the data (`topic`)and header and timestamp
-- a `topic` will have multiple producers and consumers and paritions
+- a `topic` will have multiple producers and consumers and partitions
 - the `record` is then spread to the appropriate `partition` based on the `topic`, which are spread across `brokers`.
 - the `key` will assign partitions.
 If there are no keys, the producer will just use `round-robbin` distribution to be assigned to a random partition
-  - each `broker` handles many `partitions`. paritions are stored on the brokers' disk
+  - each `broker` handles many `partitions`. partitions are stored on the brokers' disk
 - in Kafka there are three terms `topic`, `partition`, `segment`
 - a `partition` is smaller groups that comprise a topic.
 Partitions are made to parallelize work and increase the throughput Kafka by splitting a topic
 - a `segment` breaks down the partition further and creates physical files using the `rolling-fie` strategy (when a segment file is full, the next one is allocated by the broker.)